 GOV.UK has also provide specific information on their website that includes the support schemes available during the COVID-19 pandemic.
-The Furlough Scheme has now been extended for one month as well as Mortgage Holidays during the new restrictions.
+The Furlough Scheme has now been extended as well as Mortgage Holidays during the new restrictions.

 If your income has been impacted by you or a member of your family contracting COVID-19 Citizens Advice have updated the information on claiming sick pay or Employment and Support Allowance (ESA):

 If you have been laid off work, furloughed or your income is reduced you may be eligible for Universal Credit.
 This is a fast moving situation, the Department of Work and Pensions (DWP) are posting updates on the support they are providing to those effected by coronavirus on their dedicated page HERE.

 Broxtowe Borough Council are producing regular updates on the COVID – 19 pandemic for local residents.